popeadam/Kometa/docs/config/settings.md

 ??? blank "`show_filtered` - Used to show items filtered out.<a class="headerlink" href="#show-filtered" title="Permanent link">¶</a>"

-    <div id="show-filtered" />List all items which have been filtered out of a collection or playlist (i.e. if it
+    <div id="show-filtered" />List all items which have been filtered out of a collection or playlist. (i.e. if it
     doesn't meet the filter criteria)

     <hr style="margin: 0px;">